Vassilis Vassilikos: Biography

 Vassilis Vassilikos was born in Kavala on 18 November 1933.
-He grew up in Thessaloniki, where he then graduated from school.
+His parents were from the island of Thasos.
+His father, Nikolaos Vassilikos, was a lawyer and MP for the Liberal Party.
+He finished high school in Kavala and then studied law at the Aristotle University of Thessaloniki.
 Afterwards, he studied television directing at Yale University's Drama School and moved to Athens to work as a journalist.

 Because of his political activities, he was forced into exile for seven years following the coup of 1967.
 He continued to live and work abroad until his permanent return to Greece in 1994.

 From 1981 to 1984, Vassilikos served as the deputy director of the Greek state television channel ERT.
 From 1996 to 2004, he served as Greece's ambassador to UNESCO.

 Vassilikos was married twice.
 His first marriage was with a woman named Mimi, with whom he founded a publishing house.
 They later divorced because she became a nun.
 In 1983, he married a lyrical singer, Vasso Papantoniou (born 1939), with whom he had a daughter, Evridiki.

 He died on 30 November 2023, at the age of 90.
 He was buried at the First Cemetery of Athens on 4 December.
 Vassilikos is survived by his wife and daughter.